castorini/pyserini/pyserini/demo/aclchatgpt/readme.md

 2. Copy the generated `lucene-index-acl-paragraph` index from the `acl-anthology` folder to `pyserini/indexes`
 3. You will need Semantic Kernel as well.
    - `pip3 install --upgrade semantic-kernel`
-4. Start the server with `python -m pyserini.demo.aclchatgpt.server`
-5. Start the chatbot with `python -m pyserini.demo.aclchatgpt.chatbot`
+4. Start the chatbot with `python -m pyserini.demo.aclchatgpt.chatbot`
-6. Start chatting!
+5. Start chatting!